CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Software Setup.md

 sudo echo <NAME> > /etc/hostname
 ```
 # IMPORTANT!
 Keep track of where you are installing the **kubeconfig** which is where you run the script below.
-As listed [here](https://github.com/alexellis/k3sup#getting-access-to-your-kubeconfig) in the orginal K3sup, it shows there can be a problem later on with ssh validation if you try to use kubectl on your nodes. **Allows use kubectl on a local machien that has the kubeconfig file handy**.
+As listed [here](https://github.com/alexellis/k3sup#getting-access-to-your-kubeconfig) in the orginal K3sup, it shows there can be a problem later on with ssh validation if you try to use kubectl on your nodes. **Always use kubectl on a local machine that has the kubeconfig file handy**.

 # Setting up K3sup
 The guide that I am using is from [K3sup](https://github.com/alexellis/k3sup).
 The repo page has alot of information and a very good README file to answer any questions.
 To start off, make sure you are on the machine that you would like to store the kubeconfig file. **this is important**.
 The first step is too install K3up on the OS.
 You have to enter **sudo su** which puts you into root, which allows you to access everything that needs to be done.
 Once you are in root, enter